l7mp/stunner-helm/README.md

 Learn more about how to enable, configure and use monitoring [here](https://github.com/l7mp/stunner/blob/main/doc/MONITORING.md#installation).

-#### Disabling monitoring
+#### Disable monitoring

-The default is to deploy STUNner with the monitoring port exposed in the STUNner pods to enable metric collection on K8s networking level.
+By default STUNner is deployed with the monitoring port exposed in the STUNner pods.

-In order to disable monitoring install the STUNner chart with the following command.
+If you wish to avoid the port exposition, you can install STUNner with monitoring disabled:

 ```console
 helm install stunner stunner/stunner --create-namespace --namespace=stunner --set stunner.deployment.monitoring.enabled=false